johnsosoka/ifpa-api-python/docs/guides/known-limitations.md

 #### Director Search

-**Symptom**: Filtering by state/province returns directors from incorrect states.
+**Symptom**: Filtering by state/province returns directors from incorrect states using the same substring matching pattern.

 ```python
 from ifpa_api import IfpaClient